-The Downtown Everett Storefront Enhancement Grant is intended to provide financial support to business and property owners who embark on projects to improve the appearance of their building facades, storefronts, and interiors with the aim of improving the district’s visibility, attractiveness, safety, and shopability.
+The Downtown Everett Storefront Enhancement Grant is intended to provide financial support to business and property owners who embark on projects to improve the appearance of their building facades, storefronts, and window displays with the aim of improving the downtown district’s visibility, attractiveness, safety, and shopability.

-A total of $37,500 is available to be awarded on a competitive basis.
-Up to $3,750 will be awarded to each approved business.
+A total of $45,000 is available to be awarded on a competitive basis.
+The program is a 50/50 match with up to $5,000 awarded to each approved applicant.
+The deadline to apply has been extended to November 30, 2023.

 Use of Funds: